sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 [iOS](darwin/TvCasting/TvCasting/MTRAttributeSubscriptionExampleViewModel.swift)}_

-A Casting Client may subscribe to an attribute from the `contentAppEndpoint` on the CastingPlayer to get event notifications related to that attribute.
+A Casting Client may subscribe to an attribute from the `contentAppEndpoint` on the CastingPlayer to get data reports when the attributes change.

 On Android, an attribute can be subscribed to in the following way.